-The fact is that adult onset or type II Diabetes is reversible with lifestyle most of the time.
+The fact is that adult-onset or type II Diabetes is reversible with the lifestyle most of the time.
 Most people are aware that they can eliminate medications for this type of diabetes with lifestyle choices.
 Type I Diabetes however requires insulin therapy.
 Either type of diabetes can be associated with eye damage if the blood sugar is allowed to remain elevated.

-Usually the damage take 7-15 years to occur.
+Usually, the damage takes 7-15 years to occur.
 The recommendation is to keep the blood sugar between 70-120mg/dl and <180mg/dl after meals.
-Usually to accomplish this type of excellent control, multiple insulin injections per day or an insulin pump is required.
+Usually, to accomplish this type of excellent control, multiple insulin injections per day, or an insulin pump is required.
 One should work carefully with their physician to assure good blood sugar control.

 The monthly exam or Hemoglobin A-1C should be kept <7 to prevent retinopathy.

-Lifestyle reduces risk of retinopathy.
-In the Early treatment diabetic retinopathy study they found the lowering blood lipids(fats) decreased the risk of fat leakage into the retina which leads to visual loss.
+Lifestyle reduces the risk of retinopathy.
+In the early treatment diabetic retinopathy study they found the lowering blood lipids(fats) decreased the risk of fat leakage into the retina which leads to visual loss.

 9% of retinopathy occurs in non-diabetics related to elevated blood pressure, elevated cholesterol and triglyceride levels, elevated body mass index, and elevated waist to hip ratio.